WyChurch/Compiler/README.md

 ## How to run Flex and MakeFile:
-To debug and test that your code can use MakeFile, use this command:
+To debug and test your code, you can use MakeFile, use this command:

     flex src/scanner.l

 This should create a lex.c file and in the terminal there will be debugging error or warnigns if you have any.

 After checking for errors and warnings, you can clean the file using this command: